eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

    * Symptom change (PTSD, related symptoms, and well-being) from pre- to post-treatment and pre-treatment to follow-up
    * Rates of reliably changed participants (primary outcome: PTSD symptoms via PSSI and PCL-5)
 2. No significant differences in efficacy or adherence will be observed between the two app arms (expert vs. non-expert guidance)
-3. Dropout rates for app arms will not differ significantly from comparable internet-based PTSD interventions (expected range: 20–40%??????????)
+3. Dropout rates for app arms will not differ significantly from the reported average rate for guided internet-based interventions (expected range: up to 48%; see Koelen et al. 2022)

 ---